 - Delayed financial aid payments.
-Mistakes happen, and they can hold up the process.
+Mistakes occur, and they can hold up the process.

 - Auto repairs.
 If your car breaks down and you rely on it for transportation to school, you’ll need the cash to get it back up and running.

 - Medical expenses.
-Unless your coverage comes with a low deductible and co-pay for services rendered, expect to fork over a nice chunk of change if you need medical care.
+Unless your insurance coverage comes with a low deductible and small co-pays, expect to fork over a nice chunk of change if you need medical care.

-Check out “9 Ways to Build an Emergency Fund When Money’s Tight” for ways to add to your cushion.
+Check out “9 Ways to Build an Emergency Fund When Money’s Tight” for ideas about how to add to your cushion.

 Joining a credit union has many benefits.
-As member-owned not-for-profit institutions, they are more customer-oriented than the big-boy banks.
-Unlike many banks, lots of credit unions offer free checking accounts with no minimum balance requirement to maintain each month.
+As member-owned, not-for-profit institutions, they may be more customer-oriented than the big banks.
+Unlike many banks, credit unions frequently offer free checking accounts with no minimum balance requirement to maintain each month.

-Other benefits could come in handy now or later on:
+Other benefits that could come in handy now or later on include:

 - Lower loan rates.
 Assuming you’re new to the wonderful world of credit, lenders may hammer you with a higher interest rate.
 Credit unions generally undercut the larger banks’ rates by a few percentage points.

-- Less stringent qualification criteria.
-Being a credit newbie can also make it harder for you to qualify for loans.
-However, credit unions are a bit more lenient than a big bank, especially if you already have an account with them.
+- Less stringent loan qualification criteria.
+Being a credit newbie also can make it harder for you to qualify for loans.
+However, credit unions are a bit more lenient than big banks, especially if you already have an account with them.

 4. Pick up a side gig

-College will more than likely be the only time in your life when you can afford to explore your career options without putting yourself into too much of a financial crunch.
-So pick up a part-time gig, work study job or do an internship to find out what fields interest you.
+College will likely be the only time in your life when you can afford to explore career options without putting yourself into too much of a financial crunch.
+So pick up a part-time gig, work-study job or internship to find out which fields interest you.

-During my freshmen year of college, I was unsure about pursuing a career in accounting, so I took a low-level job in the accounting department.
-It paid peanuts but enabled me to shadow professors and get a feel for the industry as a whole, along with the academic side.
+During my freshman year of college, I was unsure about pursuing a career in accounting, so I took a low-level job in the accounting department.
+It paid peanuts but enabled me to shadow professors and get a feel for the industry as a whole.